 The ANN is a noteworthy computational methodology that is currently experiencing rapid advancements in its development.
 An ANN is a system comprised of interconnected components referred to as neurons or nodes, which are organized in a layered structure for ease of manipulation.
-The diagram depicted in Fig 3.23 illustrates the structural composition of an ANN that adheres to the back-propagation neural network (BPNN) model and features a feed forward design comprising three layers.
+The diagram depicted in Fig. 3.23 illustrates the structural composition of an ANN that adheres to the back-propagation neural network (BPNN) model and features a feed forward design comprising three layers.
 The three layers are comprised of I input neurons, m hidden neurons and n output neurons.
 The input layer serves as the point of entry for the data into the network.
 The intermediate layer, commonly referred to as the hidden layer, acquires input data from the preceding layer, namely the input layer, which is primarily responsible for data processing.
 The subsequent layer, namely the output layer, receives the processed data from the network.
 The information derived from the output is transmitted to external receptors.
 ANNs are structured in layers that are linked to subsequent layers through interconnections established among them.
 The connections are commonly denoted as weights and weighted values, correspondingly.
-Increasing the weights of interconnections as a means of constraining the behavior of designated cost functions within an ANN (Upreti et al. 2022).
+Increasing the weights of interconnections as a means of constraining the behavior of designated cost functions within an ANN (Upreti et al., 2022).

-The present investigation employed an ANN approach to anticipate the compressive potency of a geopolymers concrete amalgamated with alccofine.
-A feed forward network is constructed on Python utilizing a back propagation training method for prediction.
-Prior to its application to any problem, it is imperative that the network undergoes a training process.
-In this phase, the process of adjusting the weights and biases of each output neuron is carried out in accordance with the training procedure, with the aim of constraining the desired output of each output neuron.
-The process of training ANNs involves three distinct elements: inter-neuron weights that determine the relative importance of input sources, a sigmoid transfer function that regulates the neuron output level and a set of learning laws that govern the modification of weights during training.
-In the process of training, a non-linear function, typically a sigmoid function, is employed by Upreti et al. (2022):
+In this investigation, an Artificial Neural Network (ANN) was employed to forecast the compressive strength of geopolymers concrete incorporating alccofine.
+The feed-forward network, implemented in Python, utilized a backpropagation training algorithm for effective prediction.
+The network must first undergo a training phase, during which the weights and biases of the neurons are fine-tuned to minimize the error and align with the desired outputs.
+The ANN training process relies on three fundamental components: inter-neuron weights to signify the relevance of input variables, a sigmoid activation function to regulate neuron outputs, and learning rules that iteratively adjust the weights for optimal performance.
+In the process of training, a non-linear function, typically a sigmoid function, is employed by Upreti et al., (2022):